openweb-nl/bloomreach-experience-manager-helm-chart/README.md

 ```bash
 ./teardown.sh <envName>
 ```
-or if you have overridden the deploymentName during set up the run:
+or if you have overridden the deploymentName during setup, then run:
 ```bash
 ./teardown.sh <envName> <deploymentName>
 ```